OsbornePro/BTPS-SecPack/docs/index.rst

 **User Changed Password Notification**
 Receive an alert whenever a user has changed their password.
 Compare this value to the Administrator list you receive.
-This allow you to notice any passwords changing outside normal conditions.
+This allows you to notice any passwords changing outside normal conditions.

 .. image:: img/NormalPasswordChange.png
     :scale: 100